Radiokot/aoc-2025/README.md

 Although the area check doesn't give the right answer on the test data, it alone is enough to get the correct answer for part 1.

+Later I decided to implement a recursive brute-force anyway, it checks all the regions in 2.5 minutes and indeed gives the same number of valid regions as the simple area check.

 The second part is locked for me as I didn't solve the second part of Day 10.

 [aoc]: https://adventofcode.com